 The Company estimates the fair value of stock options using the Black-Scholes model.
 Key inputs and assumptions used to estimate the fair value of stock options include the exercise price of the award, the expected option term, expected volatility of the Company's stock over the option's expected term, the risk-free interest rate over the option's expected term, and the Company's expected annual dividend yield.
-The option's expected term is derived from historical option exercise behavior and the option's terms and conditions, which the Company's historical volatility over the most recent term commensurate with the expected term.
+The option's expected term is derived from historical option exercise behavior and the option's terms and conditions, which the Company believes provide a reasonable basis for estimating an expected term.
+The expected volatility is estimated based on observations of the Company's historical volatility over the most recent term commensurate with the expected term.
 The risk-free interest rate is based on the U.S. Treasury yield approximating the expected term.
 The dividend yield is based on the expected cash dividend payouts.
 Assumptions are evaluated and revised as necessary to reflect changes in market conditions and the Company's experience.
 Estimates of fair value are not intended to predict actual future events or the value ultimately realized by people who receive equity awards.